DAIOS-AI/mindscript/README.md

 Oracles are defined using the `oracle` keyword.
 For instance:

 ```
-# "Write the name of an important researcher in the given field."
+# Write the name of an important researcher in the given field.
 let researcher = oracle(field: Str) -> {name: Str}
 ```